noulyn/YAW/README.md

   -

 # purpose
-  This project just exists to learn a little bit of webdevelopment and git-stuff
+  This project just exists to learn a little bit of webdev'n'gitstuff